Terms and Conditions of Registration

 4.1 THE REGISTRATION SERVICE

-a) Upon payment of the Registration Fee, and subject to its right to withdraw any listing, the ALR agrees to register Objects on the Database on behalf of the Client (the “Registration”).
+a) Upon payment of the Registration Fee, and subject to its right to withdraw any listing, the ALR agrees to register Watches on the Database on behalf of the Client (the “Registration”).
 Other than this Registration, no warranties, promises or undertakings are being made to the Client through this Agreement.
 The Registration Fee is non-refundable.

-b) The ALR at all times has the right to determine whether an Object qualifies to be included or maintained in the Database.
+b) The ALR at all times has the right to determine whether a Watch qualifies to be included or maintained in the Database.
 Should the ALR decline to register or, having entered, subsequently delete a Registration it will promptly notify the Client of such decision.
 The ALR will not be required to give any reason for its decision and nor will the Registration Fee be refunded to the Client.

 e) Should the ALR request further information from the Client that in its sole opinion it considers necessary to complete the Registration, and the Client fails to provide the requested information within 14 days thereafter, or within such other timescale as may be set by the ALR, the ALR may decline to complete the Registration.
 In such circumstances the Registration Fee is not refundable.